artze/code_journal/README.md

 # code_journal

-A code journal made with Vuepress.
+A code journal made with `vitepress`.

 ## TODO